realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - The cycle of the clock is not the same as the cycle of the CPU, but the CPU normally does one operation per cycle but some operations may take more than one clock cycle to complete.

-  - ### Program Counter - "Where in memory is the current instruction being executed?"
+  - ### Program Counter (PC) - "Where in memory is the current instruction being executed?"
     - The "program counter" (PC) is a special register that keeps track of the current memory location of the current instruction that the CPU will execute/is executing
+    - All instructions are processed one at a time per CPU, and never more than 1 instruction at a time.
     - Defaults to the first memory location(0x00000000), and then increments by 1 after each instruction is executed
     - The "program counter" is updated by the "clock" at the end of each "cycle", or when a "jump" instruction is executed

+  - ### Common Machine Code Opcodes (actual opcode is for Motorola 6502 CPU)
+    - `Hex: Opcode Mnemonic`
+    - `0xA9: LDA` Load a value from main memory into a register
+    - `0xA2: MOV` Move a value from one register to another
+    - `0x8D: STA` Store a value from a register into main memory
+    - `0x4C: JMP` Start executing next instruction at a different location in main memory by updating the Program Counter with a new value
+    - `0x6D: ADC` Add the values in two registers and store the result in a third register and update the "carry flag" register if there is a "carry"
+    - `0xCD: CMP` Compare the values in two registers and update the "flags" register with the result
+    - `0xD0: BNE` If the "flags" register is not zero, start executing at a different location in main memory ie: "conditional branching"

-  - ### Fetch-Decode-Execute Cycle of the CPU — "The Dumb Quick Work of the CPU"
+  - ### Fetch-Decode-Execute Cycle of the CPU — "The Dumb-Quick-Work of the CPU"
-    - Fetch means to get the next opcode instruction from main memory and put it into the "instruction register" on the CPU
+    - Fetch means to get the next opcode instruction from main memory address in the PC and puts the opcode into the "Instruction register (IR)" on the CPU
     - Decode means to figure out what the opcode operation is and what the operands are (if any)
       - "Operands" are the "arguments" to the operation. ie: the "source" and "destination" of the operation
       - The operation may need to fetch more data from main memory or from a register to get the operands for the instruction
       - The operation may take more than one cycle to prepare for execution
     - Execute means to actually perform the operation
-      - ie: add the values in two registers and store the result in a third register, then set a "flags register" if the result is zero, negative or had to "carry" a bit
+      - For example: opcode 0x6D means add the values in X & Y registers and store the result in the ACC register, then set a flags register if the result is negative or had to carry a bit
-      - The operation may require more than one cycle to complete
+      - The operation may require more than one cycle to complete (cpu-cycle)
       - The number of cycles is totally dependent on the specific CPU and the specific operation
       - The operation may need to store the result back into main memory or into one or more registers
+    - After the operation is complete, the program counter (PC) is updated with the address of the next instruction to be executed (or with a different location in memory if a "jump" instruction is executed)
+    - The "fetch-decode-execute" cycle is the basis for all computing, and is the most important part of the CPU

-  - ### Registers — "The Tiny Superfast Memory Closest to the CPU"
+  - ### Registers — "The Tiny Superfast Memory Nearest to the CPU & Keeps the State of the CPU"
-    - Registers are a small amount of very fast memory that is part of the CPU
+    - Registers are a small amount of super fast memory that is built into the CPU
     - The registers are used to store the results of the instructions, and current operands being executed
     - The registers are used to store the current "state" of the CPU, like the "program counter" and the "flags" register
       - Some registers store the values of the last arithmetic operation, like from an "ADD" or "SUBTRACT"